-The Peak Width update is weighted in the following way:

-$0.75 \times (existing peak width) + 0.25 \times (width of current peak)$
+2 Integration with ChemStation Integrator Integration Events The Peak Width update is weighted in the following way: 0,75 × (existing peak width) + 0,25 × (width of current peak) Area reject Sets the area of the smallest peak of interest.

-Area reject

-Sets the area of the smallest peak of interest.

 Any peaks that have areas less than the minimum area are not reported: The integrator rejects any peaks that are smaller than the Area Reject value after baseline correction.
 The Area Reject value must be greater than or equal to zero.

-Area reject is ignored during manual integration.

-Area% reject

-Sets the area% of the smallest peak of interest.
+If shoulders are detected: The decision to reject a shoulder is based on a preliminary approximation.
+For this approximation, the area of a shoulder is calculated as a rectangle, from shoulder start to shoulder end, using the tangent as a diagonal.
+NOTE Area reject is ignored during manual integration.
+Area% reject Sets the area% of the smallest peak of interest.
 Any peaks with an area% less than the minimum area% are not reported.
 The integrator rejects any peaks with an area% smaller that the given value after baseline correction.
 Enter the area% of the smallest peak expected.
 You can obtain this information by first integrating the data file with area and height reject set to zero (0).
 Use the Area% column in the integration results to choose an appropriate minimum value.